mkevenaar/chocolatey-packages/docs/packages/veeambackupandreplicationcatalog.md

 ```

 ## Description
+## Exit when reboot detected

+When installing / upgrading these packages, I would like to advice you to enable this feature `choco feature enable -n=exitOnRebootDetected`

 ## Veeam Backup Catalog

 Veeam Backup Catalog is a feature that stands for VM guest OS file indexing.
 Veeam Backup Catalog comprises Veeam Guest Catalog services that run on the following servers in the backup infrastructure: Veeam backup server and Veeam Backup Enterprise Manager server.